boyninja1555/Notegrant-for-Windows/README.md

 </div>

 Hi there!
 This is the official repository of _Notegrant for Windows_.
 Here you can find the _Maven+Java_ source code that makes up the highly-customizable editor.
-You will also find resources as seen in the app, such as the built-in themes (made in CSS) and interfaces (which are written in an XML-like format.)
+You will also find resources as seen in the app, such as the built-in themes and interfaces.
 This repository also serves as the developer codebase of _Notegrant for Windows_, open-sourced so anyone (including you) can add on or fix features!
 Note that only the project owner can produce binaries known as _official_, but user-created builds are allowed under the terms that **a)** you advertise your build as _non-official_ and **b)** you leave credit towards the original project (besides edits made by you,) and **c)** the contents of the build are not dangerous to certain softwares and hardwares.

+## Made With...

+- 🧱 Built with Java + JavaFX
+- 📄 UI Layouts written in FXML (XML-based declarative UI language)
+- 🎨 Themes styled with CSS

 ## Features